 The CRA proposed to provide infill sidewalks and Americans with Disabilities Act (ADA) improvements on Lemon Avenue and Broad Street.
 Due to issues with trying to piggy back the sidewalk and concrete repair work with Brevard County's Sidewalk and Concrete Repair Contract, the CRA's Sidewalk Infill project was moved to FY2021 so that a citywide sidewalk and concrete repair proposal could be advertised.
-Once the contract is awarded, the sidewalk and ADA work will be completed.
-The project is estimated to cost \$50,699.
+The Public Works Department decided to complete the sidewalk work in-house due to issues with soliciting bid proposals.
+The sidewalk was designed during the fiscal year but will not be installed until FY2022.

-Street Light Improvements
+Julia Street Light Improvements

-During the fiscal year Public Works staff worked on designing street lighting on the north side of Broad Street between S. Palm Avenue and Indian River Avenue, and replacing the purple pedestrian lamp posts on the south side of Julia Street in front of the Titusville Playhouse.
+During FY2020 Public Works staff worked on designing street lighting on the north side of Broad Street between S. Palm Avenue and Indian River Avenue, and replacing the purple pedestrian lamp posts on the south side of Julia Street in front of the Titusville Playhouse.
 At the September 8, 2020 CRA meeting, the CRA heard a presentation by staff regarding options and cost analyses to replacing the three (3) old lamp posts on Julia Street.
-The options involved possibly replacing the existing three (3) purple gothic lamp posts with lamp posts consistent with those lamp posts on S. Washington Avenue and S. Hopkins Avenue and if so, determining whether to opt for two (2) light poles on the south side of Julia Street or six (6) lamp posts on both sides of Julia Street between S. Hopkins Avenue and S. Palm Avenue.
-Based on the cost analyses provided and the amount of funds currently budgeted (\$50,000), the CRA opted to direct staff to install two (2) new lamp posts similar to the rest of the downtown CRA on Julia Street.
+The options involved possibly replacing the existing three (3) purple gothic lamp posts with lamp posts consistent with those lamp posts on S. Washington Avenue and S. Hopkins Avenue and if so, determining whether to opt for two (2) light poles on the south side of Julia Street, or six (6) lamp posts on both sides of Julia Street between S. Hopkins Avenue and S. Palm Avenue.
+Based on the cost analyses provided and the amount of funds currently budgeted, the CRA opted to direct staff to install two (2) new L.E.D. lamp posts similar to the rest of the downtown CRA on Julia Street.
 The project includes not only lamp posts but also trenching, running conduit, wiring, and power drops.
-The estimated cost of the project is \$40,300.
-The work should be completed in FY2021.
+An award of contract was issued to Rush Facilities in the amount of \$60,253 to construct the pedestrian lights.
+The lights are to be installed in FY2022.